-So in the article, we review a few important things to consider when deciding whether to invest in multifamily or single-family properties, and we share an important video near the end of the article.
+So in this article, we review a few important things to consider when deciding whether to invest in multifamily or single-family properties, and we share an important video near the end of the article.

 Difference Between Multifamily and Single-Family Properties